Osteopathic medicine in the United States: Demographics

 Osteopathic physicians are not evenly distributed in the United States.
-States with the highest concentration of osteopathic medical physicians are Oklahoma, Iowa, and Michigan where osteopathic medical physicians comprise 17–20% of the total physician workforce.
-The state with the greatest number of osteopathic medical physicians is Pennsylvania, with 8,536 DOs in active practice in 2018.
-The states with the lowest concentrations of DOs are Washington, DC, North Dakota and Vermont where only 1–3% of physicians have an osteopathic medical degree.
+States with the highest concentration of osteopathic physicians are Oklahoma, Iowa, and Michigan, where osteopathic physicians comprised 17–20% of the physician workforce in 2011.
+The state with the greatest number of osteopathic physicians is Pennsylvania, with 8,536 DOs in active practice in 2018.
+The states with the lowest concentrations of DOs are Washington, D.C., North Dakota, and Vermont, where only 1–3% of physicians have an osteopathic medical degree.
 Public awareness of osteopathic medicine likewise varies widely in different regions.
-People living in the midwest states are the most likely to be familiar with osteopathic medicine.
-In the Northeastern United States, osteopathic medical physicians provide more than one-third of general and family medicine patient visits.
+In 2003, people living in Midwest states were the most likely to be familiar with osteopathic medicine.
+In the Northeastern United States, osteopathic physicians provided more than one-third of general and family medicine patient visits between 2003 and 2004.

-Between 2010 and 2015 twelve states experienced greater than 50% growth in the number of DOs—Virginia, South Carolina, Utah, Tennessee, North Dakota, Kentucky, South Dakota, Wyoming, Oregon, North Carolina, Minnesota, Washington.
+Between 2010 and 2015, twelve states experienced greater than 50% growth in the number of DOs: Virginia, South Carolina, Utah, Tennessee, North Dakota, Kentucky, South Dakota, Wyoming, Oregon, North Carolina, Minnesota, and Washington.